Smoked Beef Short Ribs aka “Dinosaur Ribs”

 - A chute opens on the bottom side of the hopper so you can dump the pellets into a container and replace them with a different flavor (nice!).

-- A 2nd set of cooking shelves comes standard.
-You just can't have too much shelf space in my opinion.
+- Upper level cooking shelves comes standard.
+You just can’t have too much shelf space in my opinion.

-- A propane powered sear box capable of 900°F that attaches to the right side of the unit.
+- Available propane powered SearBox (grill) or SideKick (griddle) that attaches to the right side of the unit.
 This allows you to sear burgers, steaks, chicken, etc. once they are done cooking.
 You could also just use it to cook steaks or other meats at very high heat.

 - 3 year warranty and free shipping ain’t a bad feature either!